camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/09-tasklist/04-task-forms.html.md

 `<script form-script type="text/form-script"></script>` block.

 Inside the script the variable `$scope` is provided to bind functions such as form input change listeners to it.
-Given these change listeners advanced validation may be carried out.
+With these change listeners advanced validation may be carried out.

 Check out the [AngularJS documentation on ngModel](http://docs.angularjs.org/api/ng.directive:ngModel.NgModelController) to learn more about how to interact with form elements.